 My role with the Steering Committee is Admin and generally try to ease pressure on other members of the team when things get busy.

 I live aboard nb Sola Gratia with my wife, Tracey (aka “The Blind Boater”).
-Sadly, her Guide Dog (Oakley) had to retire in early 2019 and we are still awaiting a replacement.
+Sadly, her Guide Dog (Oakley) had to retire in early 2019, but she is now partnered with Loki, a yellow labrador.
 We moved on board in March 2014 and are really enjoying life in the slow lane.
 We still haven’t cruised half what we’d hoped to by now!

 When I first started work, it was in a discount electrical showroom in Bournemouth.
 From there, I moved to their head office in Shoreham-by-Sea (Sussex) into the accounts department, where Tracey & I met.
 After many years in accounts, I got more involved in computer work, eventually setting up my own computer business.
 This eventually led me into a full-time job with one of my customers – a bus company – where I achieved another ambition in passing my PSV test!